 Through my Pacific Islands Caucus, I am leading efforts to reassure our Pacific Island allies of the United States’ continued commitment to our part of the world.
-This includes securing provisions in the Fiscal Year 2020 National Defense Authorization Act [link] that required reports on security cooperation and solutions to the Runit Dome, a critical issue to our ally, the Republic of the Marshall Islands.
+This includes the Boosting Long-Term U.S. Engagement in the Pacific Act, also known as the BLUE Pacific Act, which I first introduced in the 116th Congress (2019-2020).
+This bill provides a comprehensive, whole-of-government strategy for the United States in the Pacific Islands, focusing on increasing our diplomatic presence and engagement, enhancing security and development assistance and promoting shared values such as good governance and the rule of law.
 Through meetings with administration officials, diplomats from Pacific Island countries and briefings for congressional staff, we are working diligently to raise awareness of the Pacific Islands and their importance to our national security.

 I am also working hard to fight for Hawaii’s leadership role in the Indo-Pacific, specifically through close cooperation with and support for our East-West Center.
 Founded by Congress in 1960 and located at the University of Hawai’i-Manoa, the East-West Center is a national educational institution dedicated to fostering better relations between the United States and the countries and peoples of Asia and the Pacific Islands.
 The Center’s programs are widely known throughout the region and have a measurable, positive impact on our foreign relations.
-As a member of the House Appropriations Committee, I helped secure $16.7 million for the East-West Center for Fiscal Year 2020.
-This marked the first time in years that the House version of an appropriations bill provided any funding for the East-West Center.
+As a member of the House Appropriations Committee, I helped secure $19.7 million for the East-West Center for Fiscal Year 2021 and continue working to enact appropriations legislation that provides stable funding for Fiscal Year 2022.

 Through my assignment on the House Appropriations Committee, I have also fought for key funding priorities that align with our country’s interests and values.
 This includes increased funds for the Peace Corps; educational and cultural exchange programs; development assistance programs, including for global health, basic education and women’s empowerment; humanitarian and disaster assistance; contributions to international organizations, including the United Nations and peacekeeping; and environment programs to promote biodiversity and combat wildlife trafficking.
 I will continue to support funding for programs that advance our foreign policy goals of peace, prosperity and democracy abroad.